WSDOT/XBeamRate/Documentation/src/UserGuide/Chapter5 - Live Load Results Graph.md

 Use the < and > buttons to step through the various live load configurations.

+**Exporting Graph Data**: Data from this graph can be exported to a file by clicking on the *Export Graph Data* button.
+See @ref ug_exporting_graph_data for more information.

 ## Emergency Vehicle and Permit Live Load Configurations